There are many types of snakes in Indiana. They are distinctive and have evolved to fit into various environments and niches.

 The largest size of these types of snakes in Indiana can reach 51 inches, with the typical snake in the state being about 40 inches long.

 The snake is drawn to areas with quiet, slow-moving water, such as ponds and tiny streams.
-It is possible to eat frogs and fish here.
+It can eat frogs and fish here.

-Midland Water Snakes that inhabit watery habitats near forests also eat salamanders.
-Like other members of its genus, this snake is renowned for possessing prominent dorsal keeling.
+Midland Water Snakes inhabit watery habitats near forests and eat salamanders.
+Like other members of its genus, this snake is renowned for its prominent dorsal keeling.

 2. Northern Water Snake

-The Northern Water Snake (Nerodia sipedon sipedon), also called The Banded Water Snake, is also on our list of types of snakes in Indiana, distinguished by a bright brown-yellow body with dark brown crossbands.
+The Northern Water Snake (Nerodia sipedon sipedon), also known as the Banded Water Snake, is also on our list of snake types in Indiana.
+It is distinguished by a bright brown-yellow body with dark brown crossbands.

 This species can reach a maximum length of several feet and, if not killed by humans or predators, can live in the wild for a year.

-One of the types of snakes in Indiana that inhabits the areas around ponds and streams is the northern water snake.
+The northern water snake is one type of snake in Indiana that inhabits the areas around ponds and streams.

 The snake, occasionally seen in marshes, is suited to consuming the prey it finds in or near water.

-Fish and crayfish are the primary aquatic prey species in clear, uncontaminated water.
-This species is also known to eat insects and birds as an adult.
+Fish and crayfish are the primary aquatic prey in clear, uncontaminated water.
+As adults, this species is also known to eat insects and birds.

 3. Chicago Garter Snake